Rugby-Muzzo double earns Italy opening win over United States | Sports-Games

 Italy's pack had been weakened by the early loss to injury of Ilaria Arrighetti and the United States took advantage, outmuscling the Italians in the scrum, and Taufoou's try gave the Americans the lead.
 But for all their dominance, the Americans were unable to add to their first half tally and two minutes before the break Italy took the lead.

 Francesca Sgorbini burst through the American defensive line before the ball was eventually moved out to the right for Minuzzi to score in the corner.
-Eleven minutes after the restart, Muzzo latched onto Beatrice Rigoni's drilled to give Italy a 12-5 lead.
+Eleven minutes after the restart, Muzzo combined with Beatrice Rigoni to give Italy a 12-5 lead.

 Jenny Kronish pulled a try back for the Americans following Minuzzi's yellow card, but Rigoni provided for Muzzo again in the 63rd minute to restore the Italian advantage.
 Magatti then put the seal on the win in emphatic fashion 10 minutes from time with a 40 metre cross-field sprint to score in the corner.